stratself/tswg/README.md

   - Only `NET_ADMIN` is required

-  - No `wg-quick` dependency which requires sudo
+  - `wg-quick` with small fixes to run rootlessly

 - containerboot compliant